maksle/slonik/Readme.md

 - history heuristic (piece/square keys of good moves)
 - piece-square table values

+Slonik uses magic bitboards, a perfect hashing algorithm using constructive collisions of piece-square and board occupancy combinations.
+Better magic numbers that encode more collisions with less bits are known, but I find my own magic numbers (see `find_magic.py`).
+Magic bitboards were a small improvement over the kogge-stone algorithm for sliding piece move generation.
+Another major change was piece attacks.
+Previously Slonik used incremental piece attacks, and it now calculates piece attacks at position evaluation time.
+Unclear to me if that was a win or not.

 # Plans
 The major plan for this engine is to try out more novel ideas, probably on top of the current ideas, in a simliar vein to what the chess engine Giraffe has done.
 That is probably the use of Temporal Difference Learning, and other reinforcement learning ideas.
 I may also look into porting this to a faster language, or perhaps implement parts of it in Cython.